 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants to which it is subject.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital using a gearing ratio, which is Net Debt divided by EBITDA.
-The Company defines Net Debt as borrowings less cash and cash equivalents, excluding discontinued operations, but including all free bank balances and deposits irrespective of their duration / maturity
+The Company defines Net Debt as borrowings less cash and cash equivalents including bank balances and deposits irrespective of their duration / maturity.